-- An acknowledgement that a charter school that wishes to provide distance education (online, virtual, cyber, etc.) courses and/or programs (NRS 388.820-388.874 and NAC 388.800-388.860) must submit a distance education application to the Nevada Department of Education prior to or simultaneous with submission of the charter application. - An acknowledgement that the distance education application must also be approved by the SPCSA through the pre-opening requirements. - A detailed plan on how student coursework will be monitored - A detailed plan on how the school will ensure student participation in assessments - A plan that shows how the school will communicate with students and parents about the how's and when's of the tests - A specific plan for where the school will administer state and Authority-mandated assessments in a proctored environment outside of the home and how it will ensure student access and participation - A plan for ongoing communication with parents, parent -teacher conferences, daily/weekly emails with regards to coursework, etc.
+- An acknowledgement that a charter school that wishes to provide distance education (online, virtual, cyber, etc.) courses and/or programs (NRS 388.820-388.874 and NAC 388.800-388.860) must submit a distance education application to the Nevada Department of Education prior to or simultaneous with submission of the charter application. - An acknowledgement that the distance education application must also be approved by the SPCSA through the pre-opening requirements. - A detailed plan on how student coursework will be monitored. - A detailed, justifiable plan regarding student attendance which meets minimum state requirements. - A detailed plan on how the school will ensure student participation in assessments. - A detailed plan that shows how the school will communicate with students and parents about assessments and submission of coursework. - A detailed plan for ongoing communication with parents, including parent -teacher conferences, daily/weekly emails with regards to coursework, etc. - A specific plan for where the school will administer state and authority-mandated assessments in a proctored environment outside of the home and how it will ensure student access and participation. - A detailed, justifiable approach for interactions between the pupil and teachers that aligns with the proposed instructional minutes and provides adequate support to pupils in line with individual needs. - A comprehensive set of criteria for enrolling students that corresponds with a clear, logical and accessible enrollment plan.

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 •

+W-1

 Weaknesses of the Applicant's Response:

 •

 Clarifying Questions:

 •